foxBMS/foxbms-1/tools/vscode/README.md

 This directory contains a VS Code setup for development with the primary MCU.
 The supported IDE for development with foxBMS is Eclipse.
-VS Code support is experimental and should only be
+VS Code support is experimental and should only be used in case the Eclipse setup does not work.

 **This setup contains only settings for Windows.**